pyscf/pyscf.github.io/source/user/agf2.rst

                  &+ \sum_{abi} (xa|bi) [ 2 (ya|bi) - (yb|ai) ]
                     (E_a + E_b - E_i),

-are used in order to express this frequency dependence as a set of compressed :math:`2p1h` and :math:`1p2h` states, forming an effective single-particle Hamiltonian.
+are used as a conserved quantity in order to coarse-grain this frequency dependence as a set of compressed and renormalized :math:`2p1h` and :math:`1p2h` states.
+These are used to form an effective single-particle Hamiltonian whose size now only scales with :math:`\mathcal{O}[N]`, rather than :math:`math{O}[N^3]` if the full frequency-dependence was maintained.
-This allows Dyson equation to be solved via the eigenvalue problem
+This allows Dyson equation to be solved via the hermitian eigenvalue problem

 .. math::
     \begin{pmatrix} F & v \\ v^\dagger & \epsilon \end{pmatrix}